nikhilsarvaiye/skill-matrix/client/coding-guidelines.md

 `library` - <em>here code has no dependancy of application logic</em>

-`library` - <em>here code has no dependancy of application UI, but has dependancy of application components and can be used across multiple projects</em>
+`components` - <em>here code has no dependancy of application UI, but has dependancy of application components and can be used across multiple projects</em>

-`modules` - <em>can be used across multiple project, there is no dependancy of domain/application logic</em>
+`screens` - <em>dependancy of domain/application logic</em>

 + library
     + components